MirzayevFarid/DONE./README.md

 [Download Zip](https://github.com/MirzayevFarid/DONE./archive/master.zip)

+- After download complete, open the project in Andorid Studio.
+- Open 'pubspec.yaml' file under 'Done.' folder
+- Click 'Packages get' command on the top and wait Android Studio to install the required packages
-After download complete, open the project in Andorid Studio and run the app on emulator or on the real device
+- After packages installed successfully, run the app on emulator or on the real device and enjoy :)

 ### TODO For Next Update